kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(1\) He meets the eligibility requirements of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.213   Eligibility.|§21.213]] and he complies with this section; and

-\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.83   Requirements for issue and amendment of Class II provisional type certificates.|§21.83]](h), 91.317, and 121.207 of this chapter.
+\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.83   Requirements for issue and amendment of Class II provisional type certificates.|§§21.83]](h), 91.317, and 121.207 of this chapter.

 \(b\) The applicant must show that a Class II provisional type certificate for the aircraft has been issued to the manufacturer.